-A popular way to sell your home is through a real estate agent that uses MLS (multiple listing service) to list your home.
-MLS is a service used by agents and brokers.
-The main advantage of using a real estate agent and MLS is the fact that you’ll probably get more buyers being able to find your home.
+A popular way to sell your home is through a real estate agent that uses the Multiple Listing service (MLS) to list your home.
+The MLS is a service used by agents and brokers.
+The main advantage of using a real estate agent and MLS is the fact that you’ll probably get more visibility from potential buyers.
 This is a viable option for homeowners who are not in a rush and can wait to find the right buyer.

 When you sell your house as is, you’re forgoing the use of a real estate agent and choosing to not list your house on the MLS.
-This is also known as an off-market transaction.
+This is also known as an off market transaction.
 An as is sale means you’re selling your home without repairing it, staging it, or fixing cosmetic issues.
-It’s mean for homeowners who don’t have the time or money to get everything done and wait for a buyer.
+It’s meant for homeowners who don’t have the time or money to get everything done and wait for a buyer.

 Most common reasons to sell a home as is